Comcast/fishymetrics/README.md

 # fishymetrics exporter for Prometheus

 This is a simple server that scrapes a baremetal chassis' managers stats using the redfish API and exports them via HTTP for Prometheus consumption.

-Current device models supported
-- HP Moonshot
-- HP DL380
-- HP DL360
-- HP DL560
-- HP DL20
-- HP XL420
-- Cisco UCS C220 M5
-- Cisco UCS S3260 M4
-- Cisco UCS S3260 M5
+This app can support any chassis that has the redfish API available.
+If one needs to query any non-redfish API calls this app can be extended to support that.
+Please see the [`plugins`](https://github.com/Comcast/fishymetrics/tree/main/docs/plugins.md) documentation for more information.

 ## Getting Started